 There were still significant differences between the treatment and control groups after matching.
 Specifically, treatment group members were, on average, 1.5 years younger than comparison group members at the time of first arrest.
 Also, slightly more subjects in the treatment group (24 percent) were arrested for drug crimes than those in the comparison group (21 percent).
 Lastly, there were significant differences between the Brooklyn MHC group and the DOHMH samples in terms of mental health conditions, but these differences were balanced following the matching process.

 Recidivism, the outcome of interest, was measured as a subsequent arrest or conviction after being admitting to MHC.
 For the DOHMH comparison group, recidivism was measured as a subsequent arrest or conviction after the initial mental health diagnosis.
-The evaluator for Brooklyn MHC was independent of the program.
+Results were examined using logistic regression models.

 These sources were used in the development of the program profile:Study 1